History of John Madden in Timeline

 In 1960, John Madden became an assistant coach at Allan Hancock College in Santa Maria, California.

-In 1961, John Madden earned a Master of Arts in education from Cal Poly.
+In 1961, John Madden earned a Master of Arts degree in education from Cal Poly.

 In 1962, John Madden was promoted to head coach at Allan Hancock College.

-In 1963, John Madden's Allan Hancock College Bulldogs were ranked No. 9 nationally among city colleges.
+In 1963, John Madden's Allan Hancock Bulldogs were ranked No. 9 nationally among city colleges.

 1966: Defensive Assistant Coach at San Diego State

-In 1966, John Madden's final campaign as a defensive assistant coach at San Diego State, the Aztecs were ranked among the top small colleges in the country.
+In 1966, John Madden served as a defensive assistant coach at San Diego State, where the Aztecs were ranked among the top small colleges in the country.

-In 1967, John Madden was hired by Al Davis as linebackers coach for the AFL's Oakland Raiders.
+In 1967, John Madden was hired by Al Davis as the linebackers coach for the AFL's Oakland Raiders, helping the team reach Super Bowl II.

 February 4, 1969: Named Head Coach of the Oakland Raiders

-On February 4, 1969, John Madden was named the head coach of the Oakland Raiders, becoming the youngest head coach in the AFL/NFL at the time.
+On February 4, 1969, John Madden was named the head coach of the Oakland Raiders, becoming the youngest head coach in the AFL/NFL at the age of 32.

-In 1972, John Madden was featured in Paul Simon's music video for the single "Me and Julio Down by the Schoolyard", in which he attempts to teach football fundamentals to a group of kids playing a pickup game.
+In 1972, John Madden appeared in the video for Paul Simon's single "Me and Julio Down by the Schoolyard", in which he attempts to teach football fundamentals to a group of kids playing a pickup game.

 1976: Raiders Reach Super Bowl XI

-On January 9, 1977, John Madden won his first and only NFL title with the Oakland Raiders, defeating the Minnesota Vikings 32-14 in Super Bowl XI.
+On January 9, 1977, John Madden won his first and only NFL title with a 32–14 win over the Minnesota Vikings in Super Bowl XI.

-In 1977, The Raiders made the playoffs as a Wild Card team, but lost the AFC Championship Game to the Denver Broncos.
+In 1977, the Raiders made the playoffs as a Wild Card team, but lost the AFC Championship Game.

-In 1978, The Raiders enjoyed their tenth straight winning campaign under Madden but failed to qualify for the playoffs.
+In 1978, the Raiders enjoyed their tenth straight winning campaign under John Madden, but failed to qualify for the playoffs.

 On January 4, 1979, John Madden announced his retirement from coaching due to a troublesome ulcer and occupational burnout.

-In 1979, John Madden had his first panic attack on a flight originating in Tampa, Florida, after which he never flew on a plane again.
+In 1979, John Madden had his first panic attack on a flight originating in Tampa, Florida, and he never flew on a plane again after this.

-In 1979, John Madden joined CBS as a color commentator for NFL telecasts.
+In 1979, John Madden joined CBS as a color commentator after retiring from coaching.

 In 1981, John Madden was elevated to CBS's top football broadcasting duo with Pat Summerall, replacing Tom Brookshier.